 For Leaf-Loving Women

 Usually, Fall comes with a big list of jobs to do.
-The leaves, which are duly falling from the trees, will need raking up every couple of days.
+The leaves, which are duly falling from the trees, will need raking up every couple of days or blasting with a leaf blower (if you’re looking for a leaf blower, you might want to check out this Thebestleafblowers.com guide and get the best one for you).
 They will also start to block your gutters, which can cause all sorts of problems, so they will regularly need cleaning out (although you might want to contact a team of roofers, like these castle rock roofers, to take this job out of your hands).
 You will also need to start preparing for Halloween.
 If you have not yet started thinking about your costume, it must be because you have not set foot in a department store recently-they are stocked and ready!
 But despite these jobs, you can still have fun.
 And with Fall fast approaching, it is not too late to start getting into the Autumn spirit.
 Here are a few fun things every leaf-loving woman should do this Fall.

 The Fall To Do List